 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses.
 The changes will be effective for the Company's fiscal year beginning July 1, 2020.
 Among other things, these amendments require the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
-The Company is currently evaluating the potential impact.
-The Company is currently evaluating the potential impact of implementing these changes on the Company's consolidated financial position, results of operations, and cash flows.
+The adoption of ASU No. 2016-13 did not have a significant impact on the Company's consolidated financial position, results of operations, and cash flows.

 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement.
 These changes will be effective for the Company's fiscal year beginning July 1, 2020.
 The amendments on changes in unrealized gains and losses, the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements, and the narrative description of measurement uncertainty should be applied prospectively for only the most recent interim or annual period presented in the initial fiscal year of adoption.
 All other amendments should be applied retrospectively to all periods presented upon their effective date.
 Early adoption is permitted.
-The Company is currently evaluating the potential impact of implementing these changes on the Company's consolidated financial position, results of operations, and cash flows.
+The adoption of ASU No. 2018-13 did not have a significant impact on the Company's consolidated financial position, results of operations, cash flows and related disclosures.